 This timeline on the history of table tennis will give you a brief idea about the development of the game over the years.

-Table tennis originated in 1880 as an after-dinner game of the upper-class inhabitants of Victorian England.
+Table tennis originated in 1880 as an after-dinner game for the upper-class inhabitants of Victorian England.

 At that time, the upper-class people of England loved to play Lawn Tennis, and in the winter, due to freezing weather conditions, it was very tough to play lawn tennis outside.